 Quick Freshes are our regular Sunday notes on the homeschool week ahead.
 Pick one or two (or more!) of the items below each week and use them to enrich your homeschooling schedule.
 Add your name to our free mailing list to get posts like these delivered right to your mailbox each week.
 Visit our River Houses calendar page to print your own homeschool calendars and planners for the entire year.

-🇺🇸 OUR STATE-OF-THE-WEEK is Minnesota, and our COUNTRIES are the Netherlands 🇳🇱, New Zealand 🇳🇿, Nicaragua 🇳🇮, and Niger 🇳🇪.
+🇺🇸 OUR STATE-OF-THE-WEEK is Maryland, and our COUNTRIES are Brunei 🇧🇳, Bulgaria 🇧🇬, Burkina Faso 🇧🇫, and Burundi 🇧🇮.
 (Our separate Sunday States & Countries post for the week went up just a few minutes ago.)

-🌑 THE MOON at the beginning of this week is new — that’s the best time of the month for dark-sky stargazing!
+🌔 THE MOON at the beginning of this week is gibbous and waxing — a good time for moon watching!
 You can explore the night sky and the features of the moon in your recommended backyard astronomy guide and your homeschool world atlas, and you can learn a host of stellar and lunar facts on pages 371–386 in your almanac.
 Browse through our many astronomy posts for even more.

 ❡ Toasts can be a fun educational tradition for your family table.
 We offer one each week — you can take it up, or make up one of your own (“To North American dinosaurs!”), or invite a different person to come up with one for each meal (“To unpredictability in toasting!”).
-What will you toast this week? 🥂
+Many of our current toasts are taken from an old anthology called The Royal Toast Master, Containing Many Thousands of the Best Toasts Old and New (London, 1793).
+What will you toast in your homeschool this week? 🥂

-🌍 🇳🇪 EVERYTHING FLOWS: Niger is west-central Africa is one of our countries-of-the-week, so our Weekly World River is (naturally enough) the Niger River, one of the principal rivers of western Africa.
-You can find its location in your recommended homeschool atlas, and you can read more about it in the Niger River entry in Wikipedia or perhaps on your next visit to your local library.
+🌍 🇧🇫 EVERYTHING FLOWS: Burkina Faso in western Africa is one of our countries-of-the-week, so our Weekly World River is the Béli River, a largely seasonal tributary of the great Niger.
+You can find its location in your recommended homeschool atlas, and you can read more about it in the Béli River entry in Wikipedia or perhaps on your next visit to your local library.